NCAR/icar/README_YSU_IMPL.txt

 A primary goal of the surface layer parameterization is the calculation of the dimenensionless bulk transfer coefficients for momentum, heat and moisture.
 There is a parameter called exch_h which is going into the YSU-scheme which I assume to be the transfer coefficient for heat.
-For the YSU-scheme the tranfer coefficient for heat is needed as a variable of type inout.
+For the YSU-scheme the transfer coefficient for heat is needed as a variable of type inout.
 It seems also to be altered in the YSU-code.
 However, since this is usually a parameter calculated by the surface scheme I am not yet sure whether exch_h should only be initialized and then left alone or whether I should update it along with other variables.
 Currently exch_h is initialized